Removing Stains From Clothes

 How to Remove Tomato Sauce Stain Using Lemon

-6 Classification of Stains and How to Remove Them
+6 Classifications of Stains and How to Remove Them

-Stains can be classified into 6 types: protein stains, tannin stains, oil-based stains, dye stains and also stains that are a combination of the different type of stains.
-Stains that go under each type is sorted in the table below.
+Stains can be classified into six types: protein stains, tannin stains, oil-based stains, dye stains, and also stains that are a combination of the different types of stains.
+Stains that go under each type are sorted in the table below.